Metal vs asphalt roof: cost comparison

 Asphalt: cheapest to install, replaced more often

 Asphalt shingles cover roughly four out of five American homes because they are inexpensive, every roofer installs them, and they do the job.
-3-tab shingles are the budget tier at $4.50–$7.50 per square foot installed with a 20–25 year life; architectural (dimensional) shingles cost $6–$9 per square foot, carry a thicker, layered look, and last about 30 years.
+3-tab shingles are the budget tier at $6.10–$8.70 per square foot installed with a 20–25 year life; architectural (dimensional) shingles cost $6.40–$9.10 per square foot, carry a thicker, layered look, and last about 30 years.
+Note how close those two are: shingle material is a small share of an installed roof, so 3-tab saves only about 5% on the total — one reason most contractors now default to architectural.

 The trade is simply that you will do this again.
 Over a 50-year stretch in one house, an asphalt roof is a once-or-twice event; each cycle brings another tear-off ($1–$1.75 per square foot plus a $300–$600 dumpster) and another install.
 None of that is a defect — it is the cost structure you accept for the lowest sticker price.
 Model your exact footprint and pitch in the roofing calculator.